jpmelos/fdintercept/CONTRIBUTING.md

 ## Pull request process

 1. Ensure your code passes all CI checks.
-2. Update documentation if needed.
-3. Add tests for new functionality.
-4. Update the `README.md` if adding new features.
-5. Ensure your PR description clearly explains the changes and motivation.
+2. Ensure your PR description clearly explains the changes and motivation.

 ## Testing